Causal Bandits for Linear Structural Equation Models: Introduction

-\textbf{Contributions.} Motivated by the limitations of the existing works, our objective is to answer the following question: \textbf{Can we use only the graph structure without the knowledge of interventional distributions, allow soft interventions on continuous variables, and obtain cumulative regret guarantees that scales optimally with the horizon ($\sqrt{T}$) while not growing with the cardinality of the intervention space?} We answer this question affirmatively in the case of linear structural equation models (SEMs) and consider per-node interventional mechanisms, giving rise to~$2^N$ possible intervention models.
+We consider per-node interventional mechanisms, giving rise to~$2^N$ possible intervention models.
 Standard linear bandit algorithms also are inapplicable as feature vectors of arms are unknown in our case.
-We propose the {\bf Lin}ear {\bf SEM} {\bf U}pper {\bf C}onfidence {\bf B}ound the (\algonameUCB{}) algorithm that achieves the cumulative regret $\tilde{\cal O} ((2d)^L L \sqrt{NT})$ in which $d$ is the maximum degree and $L$ is the length of the longest causal path in the graph.
+We propose the {\bf Lin}ear {\bf SEM} {\bf U}pper {\bf C}onfidence {\bf B}ound the (\algonameUCB{}) algorithm that achieves the cumulative regret $\tilde{\cal O} (d^{L+\frac{1}{2}} \sqrt{NT})$ in which $d$ is the maximum degree and $L$ is the length of the longest causal path in the graph.
 Importantly, the number of interventions $2^N$ does not appear in our regret result.
-Instead, we have $(2d)^L$ term that depends on the topology.
-We also propose the {\bf Lin}ear {\bf SEM} {\bf T}hompson {\bf S}ampling (\algonameTS{}) algorithm for the Bayesian setting, and its Bayesian regret scales similar to that of \algonameUCB{}, i.e., $\tilde{\cal O} ((2d)^L L \sqrt{NT})$.
+Instead, we have $d^{L+\frac{1}{2}}$ term that depends on the topology.
+We also propose the {\bf Lin}ear {\bf SEM} {\bf T}hompson {\bf S}ampling (\algonameTS{}) algorithm for the Bayesian setting, and its Bayesian regret scales similar to that of \algonameUCB{}, i.e., $\tilde{\cal O} (d^{L+\frac{1}{2}} \sqrt{NT})$.
+Finally, we establish a regret lower bound that is a constant factor of $d^{\frac{L}{2}-2}\sqrt{T}$, which matches the behavior of our achievable regret $\tilde \mcO(d^{L+\frac{1}{2}}\sqrt{NT})$ in terms of the horizon $T$ and graph parameters $d$ and $L$.

 \textbf{Key technical challenges.} The central piece of our analysis pertains to characterizing the hitherto uninvestigated cumulative regret when we have continuous variables, an intervention space that is the power set of the graphs' nodes, and unknown interventional distributions.
 This analysis faces a number of challenges while developing bandit algorithms with regret guarantees.
 First, the linear SEM, i.e., weight matrices and the noise model, are unknown.
 Since these pieces of information are needed for specifying the interventional distributions, not knowing them renders these distributions unknown.
 A direct (naive) approach to regret analysis involves estimating all the unknown distributions, the complexity of which grows quickly.
 Motivated by the fact that estimating $2^{N}$ interventional distributions explicitly bears significant redundancy, to circumvent the computational challenge, we start by expressing the reward as a function of the intervention's weight matrix and the random noise vector, which is independent of the action.
 We note that the measurements from the nodes are observed \emph{only after} an intervention is applied.
 Hence, it is important for these noise vectors to be independent of the actions to reduce the dependency on interventions to the weight matrices.
 This relationship is subsequently leveraged to estimate the unknown weight matrices containing at most $2Nd$ parameters.
 Finally, these estimates are leveraged to estimate the rewards.